campus-concert/campus-concert.github.io/index.md

 This section will provide a walkthrough of the Campus Concert user interface and its capabilities.

 ### Landing Page (mockup)
-The landing page is presented to users when they first visit the site.
-It provides a brief overview and purpose of the app.

 ### User Home Page (mockup)